brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Abel Tasman National Park

 This is New Zealand's smallest national park, covering 60km of coastline and waters, but very little of the inaccessible mountains behind.
 The name comes from the Dutch explorer who first saw New Zealand in 1642, although he never docked here due to locals fighting him off.
-Boat tours run every day, particularly to see split apple rock which was supposedly ripped in two by feuding God's.
+Boat tours run every day, particularly to see split apple rock which was supposedly ripped in two by feuding gods.
 The waters are protected and thriving too, so snorkelling and kayaking are popular.

 The Abel Tasman track is one of New Zealand's eleven great walks, usually done by getting a boat to the far end and walking back.
 I hiked half of this, getting to see the huts and incredible beaches of this exceptionally isolated place.
 Cool bridges and timing the tides for crossings make it a unique trip.
 I also drove back out with Andrew & Christina one night for a jazz gig in Marahau, the small hippie town just within the park.